 1155 Union Circle #310980

 Denton, TX 76203-5017

-The final version of the paper should be double-spaced with the footnotes at the end and accompanied by an IBM or Macintosh floppy disk in any standard word processing program.
+The final version of the manuscript should be double-spaced with the footnotes at the end, in any standard word processing program.
 Footnotes should be placed at the end and typed in text mode.
-The footnote numbers should be generated using superscripts, not footnote function keys.
-If you have already used function keys, you may be able to recover your footnotes, but most likely you will have to retype them.
+Footnote numbers should be generated using superscripts, not footnote function keys.
 Providing proper information in the proper format reduces errors.
-It is no more difficult to type footnotes right than to type them wrong.
 Your paper is not in final form until your footnotes are complete and correct.

 1 Paul W. Taylor, Respect for Nature: A Theory of Environmental Ethics (Princeton: Princeton University Press, 1986), p.
 45.